Sponsors: Senator Scott Sandall, Rep. Snider

 Sponsors: Senator Evan Vickers, Rep. Albrecht

 S.B.
-113 would reverse the progress Utahans have made in protecting animals from cruel, exploitative industries like these.
-If passed, local governments within Utah would lose their right to enact laws that prevent harm to people and animals in their communities.
+113 could reverse the progress Utahans have made in protecting animals from cruel, exploitative industries like these, and local governments within Utah could lose their right to enact laws that prevent harm to people and animals in their communities.

-House Bill 114 would further criminalize Good Samaritans who rescue sick or injured farm animals in need of medical attention.
-If H.B.
-114 passes, people who rescue sick or injured livestock would be charged with a higher-level crime and their defense would be restricted from citing the animal’s need for medical attention.
+House Bill 114 could further criminalize Good Samaritans who rescue sick or injured farm animals in need of medical attention.
+People who rescue sick or injured livestock would be charged with a higher-level crime and their defense would be restricted from citing the animal’s need for medical attention.
 This bill is unconstitutional; it would take away people’s right to due process after taking measures to help injured farm animals.

 H.B.
 114 is an impulsive overreach by politicians who are clearly re-writing the law to appease Smithfield and the powerful agriculture lobby in Utah.
 It comes in the wake of a jury acquitting two activists for rendering aid to sick pigs being confined in inhumane conditions.
 Rather than address the abuses of factory farms, some legislators are attempting to criminalize care for farm animals and take away people’s rights because they don’t agree with the jury’s decision.